parkervg/blendsql/README.md

 ```
 The above example hints at a database schema that would make [E.F Codd](https://en.wikipedia.org/wiki/Edgar_F._Codd) very angry: why do we have two separate tables `States` and `Capitals` with no foreign key to join the two?

-However, BlendSQL was built to interact with tables "in-the-wild", and many (such as those on Wikipedia) do not have these convenient properties of well-designed relational models.
+BlendSQL was built to interact with tables "in-the-wild", and many (such as those on Wikipedia) do not have these convenient properties of well-designed relational models.

 For this reason, we can leverage the internal knowledge of a pre-trained LLM to do the `JOIN` operation for us.